Join today! Hear caregivers and patients living with MF share their stories, personal tips, and how they stay ahead of their disease.

-Linda and Keri find harmony in connecting the pieces of Linda’s MF symptoms
+Linda and daughter Keri connect the pieces of Linda’s myelofibrosis symptoms

 Just as family histories are uniquely personal, so too is the experience of each patient with myelofibrosis (MF).

+No two patients are ever alike.
 The symptoms, the blood counts, the energy zaps are unpredictable.
 Even for the same person, the disease manifests differently over time.
-“My blood work is always a surprise,” says Linda, a woman who has been living with MF for 10 years.
+“My blood work is always a surprise,” says Linda, a woman who has been living with myelofibrosis for 10 years.
 “Sometimes it’s up, sometimes it’s down.
 It’s like a rollercoaster.”
 Linda’s symptoms vary from day to day, too, as does her ability to perform various activities.

 This is Linda’s distinct disease pattern, says daughter and caregiver Keri, like a one-of-a-kind homemade quilt pieced together with handpicked textiles and a design all its own.
 And woven into the fabric is a strong family dedication to getting Linda the best care.
-With the help of Keri, Keri’s dad, her sister, husband, children, and even the family dog, there is a multi-generational commitment to helping Linda maintain a good quality of life.
+With the help of Linda’s husband and her two daughters, as well as daughter Keri’s husband and children, and even the family dog, there is a multi-generational commitment to helping Linda maintain a good quality of life.
 This connection is the golden thread that keeps Linda motivated through the bad times and the good.

 Coming together as a family